8 Ways to Build a Strong Personal Brand as a Freelancer

 • Email signature: Add your logo and a tagline for a polished, professional look.

-Ways You Can Build a Strong Personal Brand as a Freelancer
+Ways To Build a Strong Personal Brand

 1. Define Your Unique Value Proposition (UVP)